Planning Poker and Scrum Poker, A Guide For Leaders

 Whatever the team picks as a baseline, it needs to be consistent from iteration to iteration.
 If an ideal day is size one, then all iterations need to use that reference point.
 If a user story is size one or three, then that needs to remain consistent across iterations.

 Sometimes, it is helpful to re-address the baseline and discuss with the team what they believe the sizes truly are.
-Failure to do this could eventually lead to “size creeping” a term I use when the team mentally changes their baseline over a larger or smaller size over time.
+Failure to do this could eventually lead to “size creeping” a term I use when the team mentally changes its baseline over a larger or smaller size over time.

 Playing Planning Poker should be a fun, collaborative exercise.
 Too many teams try to grind it out for an hour or two and forget to enjoy their work.
 There are many ways fun can be injected into the process.
 I like to play real poker with the sizes to add fun.

 To play, every sized story counts as a poker card, and every five stories make a poker hand.
 Before starting, everyone tries to pick which hand will be the best.
-This encourages the team to look at the user stories ahead of time, and then try to guess which set will make a straight or four of a kind.
+This encourages the team to look at the user stories ahead of time, and then try to guess which set will make a straight or four-of-a-kind.
 Winners can even get a small prize.

 Planning Poker (Or Scrum Poker) for Distributed Teams